cfarkas/SARS-CoV-2-freebayes/README.md

 ## V) inStrain analysis of SRA sequencing cohorts (microdiversity)
 To estimate nucleotide diversity (microdiversity within a sequencing sample), analysis of SNV linkage and coverage analysis, we will employ the inStrain package, written in python (https://instrain.readthedocs.io/en/latest/).
-To analyze Sequence Read Archive datasets from USA as done in the manuscript, do the following:
+To analyze a cohort of Sequence Read Archive datasets from USA, do the following:

 ```
 mkdir inStrain_USA